Planning Your Education

 "A professional research astronomer does not merely appreciate the beauty and wonder of the objects in the sky.
 This is the daily challenge - to come to some sort of understanding of the basic underlying physics that gave rise to the universe and the objects in it.
 It is this challenge and the satisfaction gained by solving these puzzles that drew me to astronomy."

-— Tereasa Brainerd, California Institute of Technology.
+— Tereasa Brainerd, Boston University.
 Primary research of interest: the origin and evolution of structure in the universe.

 A New Universe to Discover